Data and object carousel: Usage and applications

 Data and object carousels are most commonly used in DVB, which has standards for broadcasting digital television content using carousels.
 The standard format for a carousel is defined in the Digital Storage Media Command and Control (DSM-CC) toolkit in ISO/IEC 13818-6 and is part of the Digital Audio Video Council (DAVIC) DVB standard for digital video broadcasting.
 The specification provides support for a variety of communication models, including provision for interactive transport control of audio and video streams in a bi-directional environment such as a cable television video on demand system.

-The DSM-CC standard specifies two types of carousel, a data carousel and an object carousel.
+The DSM-CC standard specifies two types of carousels, a data carousel and an object carousel.
 The object carousel extends the more limited data carousel and specifies a standard format for representing a file system directory structure comprising a root directory or service gateway and one or more files and directories.

 Files and directories are encapsulated in a DSM-CC object carousel in several layers.
 Objects are encapsulated in modules, which are carried within download data blocks, within DSM-CC sections encoded in MPEG private sections which are assembled from packets.